karaaba80/torch_cnn_classifier/README.md

 (to install torch and torchvision and some other libraries, see here : https://pytorch.org/get-started/locally/)

 to use this program, one needs the dataset split into train/test/validation parts.
-Use this script similarly as shown above.
+Use this script similarly as shown below.

 python data_splitter.py class_folder1 class_folder2 ... class_folder_n -out output_folder --train_ratio 0.5 --test_ratio 0.2